-- Strengthening capacities of the General Police Inspectorate and the Ministry of Internal Affairs to comprehensively implement and report/communicate on police reform agenda.
+- Strengthening capacities of the General Police Inspectorate and the Ministry of Internal Affairs to comprehensively implement the police reform agenda.

 - Improved technical capacities of forensic experts and crime scene investigators from 15 police units to identify, document, secure, collect and examine evidence;

-- Two pilot police stations remodeled in line with the community policing principles;
+- Two pilot police stations remodeled and operational in line with the community policing principles;

 - Police stakeholders better informed about and understand the community policing philosophy;

-- Improved capacities (knowledge, skills and tools) of Police to implement, report and communicate on Police reform.
+- Improved capacities (knowledge, skills and tools) of GPI and MIA to implement the Police reform;

 - Two multipurpose rooms at the Forensic Center`s headquarter with a total capacity of up to 160 persons upgraded to display an inviting environment with functionalities for various events, including but not limiting to training activities, conferences, project launches, press conferences, internal and external meetings at different levels, etc;

-- Assessment report on community based policing in Moldova produced and shared with relevant national stakeholders, serving as a starting point for the development of the Community Policing Concept in Moldova;
+- Assessment report on community-based policing in Moldova produced and shared with relevant national stakeholders, serving as a starting point for the development of the Community Policing Concept in Moldova;

 - 20 police staff members (including management and operational staff) benefited from introductory training on community policing principles and activity;

-- Five consultants engaged to build capacities and provide strategic advice and assistance to the Police and the Ministry of Internal Affairs and the Joint Law Enforcement Training Centre in priority areas: communication, forensics, community policing, strategic development, modernization of police human resources system, occupational standards, institutional development and reorganization;
+- Six consultants engaged to develop capacities and provide strategic advice and assistance to the Police, the Ministry of Internal Affairs and the Joint Law Enforcement Training Centre in priority areas: communication, forensics, community policing, modernization of police human resources system, occupational standards, institutional development and reorganization;

 - Two conference rooms within the General Police Inspectorate premises upgraded and endowed with furniture and IT/multimedia equipment, fostering an improved police-public interaction;